Apprentice Industrial Mechanic

 • In Class

-Apprentices must have their employer register them with Industry Training Authority (ITA) and fill out the apprenticeship application online.
-They are placed on the appropriate “waitlist”; 2-3 months prior to the course they will be contacted by CNC if a seat is available.
-They then have 48 hours to accept their seat.
-All apprenticeship training requires in-person shop sessions.
-All shop sessions will be provided with physical distancing and all necessary safety measures.
+Apprentices must have their employer register them with SkilledTradesBC and fill out the CNC Trades Apprenticeship application form online.
+Once complete, they are placed on the appropriate interest list.
+2-3 months prior to the course start date, they will be contacted by CNC if a seat is available.

 • Overview